metatensor/metatrain/docs/src/getting-started/finetuning-example.rst

 This configuration allows for training on your dataset ``dataset.xyz``, and will fine-tune on forces as well as stress.
-Further information on specifying targets can be found in `Customize a Dataset Configuration
+Further information on specifying targets can be found in :ref:`Customize a Dataset Configuration
 <dataset_conf>`_.